-I am an Assistant Professor in the University of Delaware's Department of Psychology and head of the Cognitive Neuroscience Lab.
+I am an Assistant Professor in the University of Delaware's Department of Psychology and head of the Perception and Learning Lab.
 We study human cognition using neuroimaging and behavioral experiments.
 Pending the April 2016 opening of a new multimodal imaging center at the University of Delaware (including a 3T Siemens Prisma for human MRI), we conduct fMRI research at University of Maryland, College Park's Marlyand Neuroimaging Center.

 Published or in press:

 Vickery, T.J. , Kleinman, M.R., Chun, M.M., & Lee, D. (2015).
 Opponent identity influences value learning in simple games.
 Journal of Neuroscience.

 Cartmell, S.C., Chun, M.M., & Vickery, T.J.
 (2014).
 Neural antecedents of social decision-making in a partner choice task.
 Social, Cognitive, and Affective Neuroscience.
 [LINK, Epub ahead of print]